rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-diriv**
 :	Use per-directory file name IV (default true)
+This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
+It is ignored (stays at the default) otherwise.

 **-emenames**
-:	Use EME filename encryption (default true).
-This option implies diriv.
+:	Use EME filename encryption (default true), implies diriv.
+This flag is useful when recovering old gocryptfs filesystems using "-masterkey".
+It is ignored (stays at the default) otherwise.

 **-extpass string**
 :	Use an external program (like ssh-askpass) for the password prompt.